kavstea/Business-Data-Management-Project/README.md

 grade: S

-no. of terms spent: 2 (procrastination inclusive)
+no. of terms spent: 2 (procrastination included)

 in this project, i worked with an astrology business to understand their challenges, analyzed their data to identify trends, and provided recommendations to address those issues.